Wednesday, 11 December 2019

 RAGI FLOUR BEETROOT ROTI JALA

-What you see above is our island's favourite Roti Jala, a spider webbed / laced pancake or crepe with it's origin in Malaysia.
+What you see above is our island's favourite Roti Jala, a spider webbed / laced pancake or crepe with its origin in Malaysia.
 It is also called Roti Renjis or Roti Kirai.
-A brief brush up with the WIKI gives some interesting fact about it's history.
-Originally, the Malaysians were mostly fishermen who discovered this net like pancakes to be served as a teatime snack.
+I see similar something made in Bangladesh too, "chitey ruti".
+WIKI gives some interesting fact about its history.
+Originally, Malaysians were mostly fishermen who discovered this net like pancakes to have as teatime snack.
 Roti Renjis refers to "rinsed bread."
-Can you imagine originally the batter was made and rinsed onto the pan with hand?
-Roti Kirai is it's another name because 'kirai' means circular motion in which way it was done making holes in an used condensed milk can.
-Then what you see below was discovered.
-These containers are of various shapes and sizes, I had bought this one.
+Can you imagine originally the batter was made, rinsed onto pan with hand?
+Roti Kirai is it's another name because 'kirai' means circular motion as done making holes in used condensed milk can.
+Thereafter, what you see below was discovered.
+These containers are of various shapes and sizes, I bought this one.

-I am feeling happy about myself; since yesterday till this morning I am having health food that is tasty.
-I did a long walk in the old neighbourhood park, had "yong tao foo", then I had watched a good movie.
-Thereafter preparing a batter with coconut milk, beetroot juice and finger millet / ragi flour was a five minutes job.
-Cristine obviously did the juice while I was still watching the movie.
+I am feeling happy; since yesterday until this morning, I had been having tasty, healthy food.
+I did long walk in old neighbourhood park, had "yong tao foo", then watched a good movie.
+Thereafter preparing a batter with coconut milk, beetroot juice, finger millet / ragi flour was a five minutes job.
+Cristine did juice while I was still watching movie.
 What was I eating while watching?
 I will make a public post about it.
 Below is what I ate this morning.
 I have to have breakfast with my morning tea.
-I so loved the healthy vegetarian cob webbed pancake or crepe whatever RAGI FLOUR BEETROOT ROTI JALA that I had them this morning too with my favourite 'peyazkolir chocchori' and me made 'jolpai er achar.'
+I loved this healthy vegetarian cob webbed pancake or crepe whatever RAGI FLOUR BEETROOT ROTI JALA; I had them this morning too with my favourite 'peyazkolir chocchori', homemade 'jolpai er achar.'

-This is the reason why I had started of a bit late with the post; I was enjoying my food.
-What you see at far is the junior most's PTC list, the creature does it all alone, booking date and time for PTC, selecting the colleges it had already applied for admission in two different countries, keeping in touch with them through emails; everything without any help from us.
+This is reason why I had started late writing post; I was enjoying my food.
+What you see at far is son's PTC list, the creature does it all alone, booking date and time for PTC, selecting colleges he applied for admission in two different countries, keeping in touch with them through emails; everything without any help from us.
 Wish our mother was this strict with us.
-However, our family had sent a goodie bag for the junior most.
+However, our family had sent a goodie bag for the son.
 December is a special month for this family.

-In case your place does not have the supply of those specialised bottles, make holes on a plastic bottle cap and use.
+In case you do not have the specialised bottles, make holes in cap of plastic bottle, use.

 INGREDIENTS :